erikasf/underscore_lab/readme.md

 You're going to recreate some of the functionality of the popular JS library Underscore.js.
 Write all of the following methods inside of an `_` object.

+**Fork this repo, push your code to your fork, and submit the link to your fork on students.gschool**

 * average - returns the average value in a given array

 ```